sofblocks/sofblocks.github.io/_posts/blog/2023-01-19-azure-attack-paths.md

 sudo apt update && sudo apt install -y bloodhound
 ```

-After installation completes, start neo4j with the following command:
+After the installation completes, start neo4j with the following command:

 ```powershell
 sudo neo4j console
 ```

-Change the default credentials for neo4j.
+Changing the default credentials for neo4j.
 Navigate to localhost:7474
  and log in with the default credentials:

 ```powershell